discordjs/guide/guide/sequelize/currency.md

 client.login('pleaseinsertyourtokenheresothistutorialcanwork');
 ```

 Nothing special about this skeleton.
 We import the Users and CurrencyShop models from our `dbObjects.js` file, and add a currency Collection.
 Every time someone talks, we add 1 to their currency count.
 The rest is just standard discord.js code and a simple if/else command handler.
 We're using the currency Collection in order to cache individual user's currency, so we don't have to hit the database for every lookup.
+I've used an if/else handler here, but you can put it in a framework or command handler as long as you maintain a reference to the models and the currency collection.

 ### [alpha] Helper methods